Frequently Asked Questions

 - Do placements have to be in Ottawa?

 There is no requirement that the internship be in the nation’s capital.
 Subject to a student’s willingness to relocate, opportunities may be considered in other provinces or even in other countries, so long as the work is relevant and substantive, and appropriate accountability and reporting structures are in place.
-Note, however, that the POLM program has no funds ability to subsidize travel and accommodation.
+Note, however, that the POLM program has no funds available to subsidize travel and accommodation.

 - How are placements arranged?